Harshit2180/To-Do-List/README.md

 - Add new tasks to your to-do list.
 - Mark tasks as complete or incomplete.
 - Delete tasks from the list.
-- Clean and simple design.
+- Clean,simple, and responsive design.

 ## Technologies Used